-Even if you don’t understand what is DevOps – you will get a point of understanding why development and operation are separate.
-After a while it becomes clear that the teams, even if they solve different problems, face the same or similar problems.
-The solution of some of them will be the same regardless of the service.
+Even if you don't understand what is DevOps - you will get a point of understanding why development and operation are separate.
+After a while, it becomes clear that the teams, even if they solve different problems, face the same or similar problems.
+The solution for some of them will be the same regardless of the service.

 Savings on the difference in the cost of work

 Imagine we have an expensive developer, whose rate is $70/hour.
 Then why should he do the work that a man can do at a cost of $35/hour?
-If it is possible to allocate all low-paid and simple work – it is possible to save much money.
+If it is possible to allocate all low-paid and simple work - it is possible to save a lot of money.

 In addition, an expensive developer will perform complex and challenging tasks that he is interested in - and cheap ops will perform simple, which are not of interest to the developer.

 If there are people inside the team who are engaged only in ops tasks, then they will have idle time until the team generates new tasks.

 By uniting people in the general department, you can «distribute» them into several teams and benefit from it.